tclovett/Jeopardy/README.md

 - [ ] Displays SCOREBOARD
   - [ ] Should default to $0
 - [ ] RESPONSE
-  - [ ] Should accept a response when a CLUE is clicked
+  - [ ] Should only accept a response when a CLUE is selected

 ![app-component.png](./images/app-component.png)